 Egg Foo Yong has a deliciously confused identity.
 It's not quite an omelet, almost a pancake, and somewhere beyond a fritter.
 It has become a...Read More

 The Egg Foo Yong Story

-A few months ago, I had the great pleasure of collaborating with Nom Nom Paleo and FitBomb on a magazine piece about egg foo yong.
+A few months ago, I had the great pleasure of collaborating with Nom Nom Paleo on a magazine piece about egg foo yong.
 The magazine went kerfluey and the story never got published, but I wanted to share it with you.
 Dig in!

 Things weren’t often exotic in rural Pennsylvania.
 I was seven years old, and my family lived in Orwigsburg, a small town tucked in the mountains between Amish farm country and smoke-tinged coal mining towns.